Freedom in Forgetting

 Key Takes:

-Over Christmas and the New Year, I was reminded of an early and unexpected discovery since caring for Milly - that forgetting can sometimes bring a quiet kind of freedom.
+Over Christmas and the New Year, caring for Milly reminded me of an early and unexpected discovery: that forgetting can sometimes bring a quiet kind of freedom.

 Once Milly felt safe with me - when I stopped challenging her all the time - her memory loss gradually eased the weight of so much guilt and worry.
-The endless pressure to keep up appearances, the old concerns that once preoccupied her became easier to let go of and she became lighter, more often fun, bright, and loving, and less likely to raise subjects that so easily led to tricky situations or upset.
+The endless pressure to keep up appearances and the old concerns that once preoccupied her became easier to let go of.
+She became lighter, more often fun, bright, and loving, and less likely to raise subjects that so easily led to tricky situations or upset.

 Beyond the Diary Dates

-The happiness that settles me right down into my tummy doesn’t come from diary occasions.
+The happiness that settles me right down into my tummy doesn’t come from the exciting or hugely anticipated diary booked occasions.
 It comes when a few simple things are in place.

-Looking forward to a family roast or meeting a good friend brings a sense of snug and happy.
-Sometimes I think I enjoy anticipating a holiday more than the holiday itself - the travel, exhaustion, and unmet expectations can take their toll.
+Looking forward to something gentle - a family roast or time with a good friend - brings a sense of snug and happy.

 The Hard Truths

 None of this is to dismiss the tragedy and pain dementia brings.
-The loss of independence is immense.
-The loss of shared history is hugely sad, as is the erosion of identity.
+The loss of independence is immense, and the erosion of shared history is deeply sad.
 Dementia is hard for Milly and for everyone who loves her.
-Without good care, the later stages - confusion, fear, distress - can bring real suffering.

 And yet…